hudmol/as_arclight/README.md

 # as_arclight
-An ArchivesSpace plugin for syncing published data to ArcLight
+An ArchivesSpace plugin for syncing published data to an ArcLight Solr index.

+Compatible with ArchivesSpace v4.x.

+Developed by Hudson Molonglo for The Research Foundation for The State University of New York.

 ## Installation